TravelTimN/ci-milestone05-fsfw/README.md

 - Create a `.env` file with your own credentials.
 An example *.env* file can be found here ([.env_sample](project/.env_sample)).
     - *Note: the example .env file contains environmental variables for both local and remote deployment. (see below for remote deployment details)*
 - Install all requirements from the [requirements.txt](project/requirements.txt) file using this command:
-    - `sudo -H pip3 -r requirements.txt`
+    - `sudo -H pip3 -r project/requirements.txt`
 - In the IDE terminal, use the following command to launch the Django project:
-    - `python manage.py runserver`
+    - `python3 manage.py runserver`
 - The Django server should be running locally now on **http://127.0.0.1:8000** (or similar).
 If it doesn't automatically open, you can copy/paste it into your browser of choice.
 - When you run the Django server for the first time, it should create a new *SQLite3* database file: **db.sqlite3**
 - Next, you'll need to make migrations to create the database schema:
-    - `python manage.py makemigrations`
+    - `python3 manage.py makemigrations`
-    - `python manage.py migrate`
+    - `python3 manage.py migrate`
 - In order to access the Django *Admin Panel*, you must generate a superuser:
-    - `python manage.py createsuperuser`
+    - `python3 manage.py createsuperuser`
     - (assign an admin username, email, and secure password)

 Once the database migrations and superuser have been successfully completed, Django should migrate the existing *migrations.py* files from each app to configure the following relational schema: